CodeLordGh/eduplan/apps/docs/logger-usage.md

-# Logger Usage Guide for Microservices
+# Logger Usage Guide

 ## Overview
-This guide explains how to effectively use the logger library in microservices under the `apps` folder.
-The logger implementation follows functional programming principles, avoiding classes and mutable state.
+This guide explains how to effectively use the logger library in your applications.
+The logger provides structured, type-safe logging with specialized support for HTTP requests and error handling.

-## Setup
+## Quick Start

-### 1. Install Dependencies
+### 1. Installation
 ```json
 {
   "dependencies": {